How to Install Windows 10 on VMware Workstation

 Step 23

-Using Cortana is offered as a preference for users.
-If you want to enable it, click the Accept button or click the Not Now button to enable and use it later.
+Using Cortana is an option for users.
+If you want to activate it, click the Accept button or click the Not Now button to activate and use it later.

 Step 24

-At this step, your computer will now be set, so do not turn off your computer.
+In this step, your computer will now be ready, so do not turn off your computer.

 Step 25

-To check the Windows OS version, press the Windows Key + R and execute the winver command in the Run window.
+To check the Windows operating system version, press Windows Key + R and execute the winver command in the Run window.

 winver